All Episodes

 Now, why would that be true?

-Now I'm one engineer Looking for one military defense contractor, all the people that do the same kinds of things that I do in the same manner that I do it, and that's a good percentage of the that engineering community, are going to be impacted by anything that impedes the flow of information, bad or indifferent, on the internet.
+All the people that do the same kinds of things that I do in the same manner that I do it, and that's a good percentage of that engineering community, are going to be impacted by anything that impedes the flow of information, whether it's bad or indifferent, on the internet.

-Think of your toilet getting stopped up with too much toilet paper.
+Think of your toilet getting stopped up for too much toilet paper.

-See, why should that's another ball of wax, but I gotta take a break.
+See, why should that's another ball of wax, but I got to take a break.

 Don't call it.

-Okay, we're gonna move on to the other things in the stack of stuff here today, folks.
+Okay, we're going to move on to the other things in the stack of stuff here today, folks.

 There are other things I want to get to.